AhmedNaguib20/dashboard-management/README.md

 - **User Management:**
   - Create, edit, and delete users.
   - View users in a responsive Angular Material table with pagination and search capabilities.
+- **Attraction Management:**
+  - Create, edit, and delete attractions.
+  - View attraction in a responsive Angular Material table with pagination and search capabilities.
 - **Authentication:**
   - Secure login functionality using JWT tokens.
   - Login credentials validation.